AJAskey/MarketTools/LongTermPlan.md

 The plan is to continue with the Apache 2.0 license to make the project available to anyone who can set it up and run it.

 - The plan is considering charging users for access to the completely functional AWS server created during development.
-- The plan is to provide any "team members" with free access to the completed AWS server.
+- The plan is to provide any "team member" with free access to the completed AWS server.
+- The plan will consider funds donated to the GoFundMe page as future payment for access to the final AWS project.